 - Abruptio placentae (this occurs when the placenta separates from the wall of the uterus before the baby is born)

 - Fetal distress (the baby may experience complications that cause an irregular heart rate)

 These are just a few of the reasons why a doctor may order an emergency procedure.
-If you experience any of these complications and your healthcare provider fails to order a C-section or delays ordering one, resulting in the injury of your child, you should speak to our Washington D.C., Maryland and Virginia birth injury attorneys.
+If you experience any of these complications and your healthcare provider fails to order a C-section or delays ordering one, resulting in the injury of your child, you should speak to our Maryland birth injury attorneys.

-Maryland Family Awarded $55 Million Following Botched Delivery
+Maryland Family Awarded $55 Million Following Botched C-Section Delivery

 We bring this subject up because recently a Maryland family was awarded $55 million following a botched delivery that resulted in a child suffering brain injuries.